Skip to main content

 Inspiration: what you can do with push notifications

-- Notify your phone or tablet when the washing machine cycle is complete
+• Notify your phone or tablet when the washing machine cycle is complete.

 Limitations

-You should not solely rely on push notifications for critical or life-threatening situations.
-Push notifications can be delayed or fail to deliver due to network issues, device settings, or app-specific problems.
+Please don’t rely solely on push notifications for critical or life‑threatening situations.
+Push notifications can be delayed or fail to deliver due to network issues, device settings, or app‑specific problems.
+Please ensure you have multiple emergency alert systems and backup communication methods in place.
+Push notifications are rate limited to ensure a good quality of service for everyone:

-- You can target more than one person per request, up to 10 people
+• You can target more than one person per request, up to 10 people.

-- You can send up to 20 requests per minute
+• You can send up to 20 requests per minute.

-- There is a soft limit of 50 requests per day
+• There is a soft limit of 50 requests per day.

 Privacy

+Notifications are sent from your Home Assistant instance to the push infrastructure and then to Apple/Google.
+All messages are encrypted in transit.
 The content of your notifications is not stored.
-We do store the push registration data (token) and simple counters of the total number of push notifications sent (for rate-limiting purposes).
+We store the push registration data (token) and simple counters of the total number of push notifications sent (for rate‑limiting purposes).

 Notifications are not working